Lazar: Resetting the Patriots' Offseason Needs After First Wave of Free Agency - CLNS Media

 |Short with short arms (29inch) that will take him out of first round, lack of length makes jamming receivers in press less effective, size might make him an automatic slot in NFL

-Although we have kicked the idea around that a shift to zone could be in the works, it’s premature to read too far into that line of thinking.
+We have kicked the idea around that a shift to zone could be in the works, but it’s premature to read too far into that line of thinking.
 However, as Jonathan Jones hinted at on Twitter the other day, the idea of a “positionless” defense is one Belichick has always subscribed to, with the Pats taking a “we are all DBs” approach with their corners and safeties.
 Belichick’s next big zig might be an interchangeable secondary that doesn’t necessarily need a shutdown corner.
 As we saw with Jackson, the market for those guys is getting out of control, so instead of needing to pay top-dollar every 3-4 years, why not build something cheaper?
-The Belichick way.
-I would look to take Andrew Booth Jr. or Kaiir Elam in the draft.
+The Belichick Way.

 2. Offensive Line

 The Patriots can acquire as much offensive firepower as they want, but none of that will matter if they can’t protect Mac Jones.
-On top of Mac being a pocket passer, that sentiment rings true for every quarterback and team around the NFL.
+On top of Mac being a pocket passer, that sentiment rings true for every quarterback around the NFL.
 You need to protect the QB.
 Period.
-New England created a need along the offensive line by their own doing with the Mason trade.
-It’s confusing to see an affordable and still productive veteran shipped out of town for a fifth-round pick, but the biggest reason the Pats moved on from Mason, other than the cap savings, was third-year guard Mike Onwenu.
+New England created a hole along the offensive line by their own doing with the Mason trade.
+It’s confusing to see an affordable and still productive veteran shipped out of town for a fifth-round pick.
+The biggest reason the Pats moved on from Mason, other than the cap savings, was third-year guard Mike Onwenu.
 New England views Onwenu as a guard, not a tackle, and in their system, his skillset is best-suited on the right side.
 As for how they fill the remaining two holes on their O-Line, a league source tells CLNS Media that the Patriots are squarely in the mix for Bills RFA Ryan Bates.
-Bates started at left guard for Buffalo in the postseason, while he also has five-position flexibility.
+Bates started at left guard for Buffalo in the postseason, and he has five-position flexibility.
 Bates also visited with the Vikings and is expected to have interest from several teams, so don’t hold your breath on this one.
-The Pats also remain in on Trent Brown, so they’re in the mix on the veteran O-Line market.
+The Pats also reached out to former OT Cameron Fleming about a reunion.
+Although, I’m told their interest there has cooled.
+New England also remains in on Trent Brown, so they’re in the mix on the veteran O-Line market.
 Although a splash like Collins is out, I would expect at least one addition to the offensive line through free agency.
-Offensive line isn’t number one because it’ll be easier to find contributors on day three of the draft this year compared to corners.
+Then, the draft is deep along the O-Line this year, with scouts expecting starting-caliber talent to be available on day three.
+Although the outlook looks murky at the moment, the Patriots have options here.

 3. Wide Receiver

 As much as we’d all love to see a number one wide receiver, the reality is that the Patriots have more immediate needs on their roster.
 Jakobi Meyers, Kendrick Bourne, and Nelson Agholor are NFL wide receivers.
 Are they number one’s in an offense?
 No. But they’re viable options.
-The Pats need a starting outside corner and to fill two starting spots on the O-Line, making wide receiver more of a luxury than a necessity.
+The Pats need a starting outside corner and to fill two starting spots on the offensive line, making wide receiver more of a luxury than a necessity.
 Still, that doesn’t mean the search for a number one wide receiver is on hold.
 If the Pats like Ohio State’s Chris Olave or feel good about Jameson Williams’s knee examination, they shouldn’t hesitate to pull the trigger.
 Plus, day two options such as Skyy Moore, John Metchie, George Pickens, or Alec Pierce would bring welcomed upside.
-They can find offensive line help in the middle rounds and take a corner on day two, or maybe flip a pick during the draft for a veteran at those positions.
-At this stage, it feels unlikely that Belichick would bypass a playmaker on defense or solidifying the offensive line to draft a shiny new toy at wide receiver.
+It’s still early in the draft process, but I’m told the Patriots were very impressed with Pickens at Georgia’s Pro Day.
+At this stage, it feels unlikely that Belichick would bypass a playmaker on defense or solidifying the offensive line to draft a shiny new toy at wide receiver in the first round.

 4. Inside Linebacker

 Like at wide receiver, this position group feels like it’s missing a true impact player but has starting-caliber talents already rostered.
 Bringing back Ja’Whaun Bentley was the right move, a 25-year-old coming off a career season on a team-friendly deal; Bentley checks off the downhill MIKE role.
-Then, the Pats have WILL options in trade acquisition Mack Wilson, Cameron McGrone, Raekwon McMillan, and potentially Josh Uche.
-The depth at linebacker in the draft suggests it might not be a day-one priority.
+Then, the Pats have options in trade acquisition Mack Wilson, Cameron McGrone, Raekwon McMillan, and potentially Josh Uche.
+Plus, the depth at linebacker in the draft suggests it might not be a day-one priority.
 After Belichick and company took in the Georgia Pro Day, Quay Walker or Channing Tindall are top targets.
 Alabama’s Christian Harris is another prime candidate if they’re truly embracing smaller linebackers.
 Before the Bentley and Wilson moves, it felt like a double-dip might be coming at linebacker.
 Now, one sideline-to-sideline playmaker should do the trick.

 5. Defensive Line/EDGE Defender

 With the way their defense is setting up, I could see the Patriots shifting to more even fronts rather than their 3-4 Okie looks next season.
-They’re a hybrid front team, so they’ll do both, but allowing Barmore to rush from as a three-technique while focusing more on shades (in the A-Gap) rather than true nose tackles could help out their zone coverages.
+They’re a hybrid front team, so they’ll do both, but allowing Barmore to rush as a three-technique while focusing more on shades (in the A-Gap) rather than true nose tackles could help out their pass rush with their backend in zone.
 Either way, they need to replace Kyle Van Noy on the edge and could use another playmaker on the D-Line.
 If they stick with a base odd front scheme, Davon Godchaux wasn’t cutting it on the nose.
 The Pats had some interest in Jordan Phillips (Bills) and Sebastian Joseph-Day (Chargers), who play either nose tackle or in the A-Gaps.
 A reunion with Trey Flowers to play on the end of the line makes a lot of sense to check one box.
-In the draft, we all love Jordan Davis for them in the first round, but there are other IDLs on days two and three that are intriguing.
+In the draft, we all love Jordan Davis for them in the first round, and nobody should complain if the pick is fellow Bulldog Devonte Wyatt.
+But there are other IDLs on days two and three that are intriguing.
 Barmore’s buddy from Alabama, Phil Mathis, or true nose tackles such as Travis Jones, John Ridgeway, Marquen McCall, or Noah Ellis fit the mold.